Jamestown, Virginia: 1609–1610: Starving Time and third supply

 While the third supply was stranded in Bermuda, the colony at Jamestown was in even worse shape.
 The settlers faced rampant starvation for want of additional provisions.
 During this time, lack of food drove people to eat snakes and even boil the leather from shoes for sustenance.
 Only 60 of the original 214 settlers at Jamestown survived.
-There is scientific evidence that the settlers at Jamestown had turned to cannibalism during the starving time.
+There is historical and scientific evidence that the settlers at Jamestown had turned to cannibalism during the starving time.

 The ships from Bermuda arrived in Jamestown on May 23, 1610.
 Many of the surviving colonists were near death, and Jamestown was judged to be unviable.
 Everyone was boarded onto Deliverance and Patience, which set sail for England.
 However, on June 10, 1610, the timely arrival of another relief fleet, bearing Governor Thomas West, 3rd Baron De La Warr (who would eventually give his name to the colony of Delaware), which met the two ships as they descended the James River, granted Jamestown a reprieve.
 The colonists called this The Day of Providence.
 The fleet brought supplies and additional settlers.
 All the settlers returned to the colony, though there was still a critical shortage of food.

 Relations between the colonists and the Powhatans quickly deteriorated after De La Warr's arrival, eventually leading to conflict.
 The Anglo-Powhatan War lasted until Samuel Argall captured Wahunsenacawh's daughter Matoaka, better known by her nickname Pocahontas, after which the chief accepted a treaty of peace.